-A hypothec is used to secure a registered vessel or ship in Indonesia (Articles 1162 through 1232 ICC).
-A ship that can be registered in Indonesia must be owned by an Indonesian party (if a company, the majority shareholder must be Indonesian) and have gross tonnage of more than 20 cubic metres or the equivalent of seven gross tons (Articles 314–319 of the Indonesian Commercial Code & Law No. 17 of 2008 on Shipping).
-The creation of a hypothec over a registered ship would involve (1) the signing of the hypothec deed by and between the hypothecator and the hypothecatee made by the Vessel Registration and Ownership Recordation Officer with jurisdiction over the place where the vessel is registered and recorded with the Vessel Main Registry; and (2) the issuance of the Hypothec Deed Certificate evidencing the recordation of the hypothec deed with the Vessel Main Registry.
+A hypothec is used to secure a registered vessel or ship in Indonesia (Articles 1162 to 1232 of the ICC).
+A ship that can be registered in Indonesia must be owned by an Indonesian party (if a company, the majority shareholder must be Indonesian) and have gross tonnage of more than 20 cubic metres or the equivalent of seven gross tonnes (Articles 314 to 319 of the Indonesian Commercial Code and Law No. 17 of 2008 on Shipping).
+The creation of a hypothec over a registered ship involves (1) the signing of the hypothec deed by and between the hypothecator and the hypothecatee made by the vessel registration and ownership recordation officer with jurisdiction over the place where the vessel is registered and recorded with the Vessel Main Registry and (2) the issuance of the hypothec deed certificate evidencing the recordation of the hypothec deed with the Vessel Main Registry.

 Enforcement of security

-According to the Mortgage Law, Fiducia Law and Shipping Law, the Mortgage Certificate, Fiducia Certificate and Hypothec Deed Certificate possess executorial title, which has the same status as a final and binding decision or judgement of an Indonesian court, and confers on the holder the right to sell the security through a public auction after obtaining a writ of execution from the relevant district court.
-With respect to a pledge, enforcement is carried out by way of obtaining a court judgment that would either (1) determine the manner in which the pledged shares should be sold to repay the debt, plus interest and costs, or (2) permit the pledgee to acquire the pledged shares at such value to be determined by a court judgment.
+According to the Mortgage Law, Fiducia Law and Shipping Law, the mortgage certificate, fiducia certificate and hypothec deed certificate possess executorial title, which has the same status as a final and binding decision or judgment of an Indonesian court and confers on the holder the right to sell the security through a public auction after obtaining a writ of execution from the relevant district court.
+In respect of a pledge, enforcement is carried out by way of obtaining a court judgment that either (1) determines the manner in which the pledged shares should be sold to repay the debt, plus interest and costs, or (2) permits the pledgee to acquire the pledged shares at such a value to be determined by a court judgment.

 Stay period during court-supervised proceedings

-If the secured creditors attempt to enforce their security after restructuring and insolvency proceedings have commenced, they may not be able to do so, as their right to enforce their security is subject to a stay (1) for a maximum period of 90 days from the time a bankruptcy declaration is rendered in bankruptcy proceedings, or (2) during the entire period of PKPU, which can be a maximum of 270 days from the provisional decision PKPU being granted.
+If the secured creditors attempt to enforce their security after restructuring and insolvency proceedings have commenced, they might not be able to do so, as their right to enforce their security is subject to a stay (1) for a maximum period of 90 days from the time a bankruptcy declaration is rendered in bankruptcy proceedings or (2) during the entire period of PKPU, which can be a maximum of 270 days from the provisional decision of PKPU being granted.